Monetizado/web3jsplugin/monetizadoPlugin.md

 ## Usage (Before & After Plugin)

 Before the plugin, Web developers need to import several libraries and make sure they are implementing the most recent version of the Monetizado javascript library, and make sure they are on a valid network to use it.
+The library creates and uses a new javascript property on _window_, `monetizado`.

-Now, all you have to do is implement the plugin and execute the different methods
+Now, all you have to do is implement the plugin and execute the different methods.
+It is not necessary to use the _window.monetizado_ property.

 ## Video